keller-mark/blog/2025-09-29-thoughts-on-ai.md

 It is in the best interest of LLM providers that their products appeal to human users.
 In doing so, [sycophancy](https://www.nature.com/articles/d41586-025-03390-0) has become a problem.
-(This is related to the contents of system prompts.)
+(This is related to the contents of system prompts as well as how the model is rewarded during training.)

 ### PDFs are hard for machines to read